 The CDC frames these parent moves as protective factors, and defines them as “…individual or environmental characteristics, conditions, or behaviors that reduce the effects of stressful life events”.
 And isn’t most of adolescence stressful in one way or another?
 This approach is all part of a renewed focus on helping teens avoid problems in the first place.

 You would have guessed it even without the mention above – keeping track of your teen’s world is the single most important parenting practice.
 While it’s important that your teen begins to stretch into their newfound independence, we need to remember that they’re not all grown up yet.
 Teens ride an emotional seesaw, teetering between child and adult.
 Have you ever watched your teen pitch a tantrum worthy of a 5-year-old?
-Then, an hour later, the same kid asks politely for the keys to the car.
+Then, an hour later, the same kid asks politely for a driving lesson.